postman-open-technologies/linting-rules/_rules/info-title-word-check.md

 ---
 info-title-word-check:
-  description: "Must not contain specific words, including REST, Public, and Developer."
+  description: The title of the API must not contain specific words, including REST, Public, and Developer.
   given: "$.info.title"
   severity: error
   recommended: true